wiwa1978/AzureBackupOverview/README.md

 - **Create.ps1** is primarily for **testing/demo purposes** - it creates billable Azure resources
 - **Report.ps1** is for **production monitoring** - it only reads existing backup data
 - The scripts use Azure CLI for authentication and API calls
-- Reports are generated in CSV format for easy analysis in Excel or other tools
+- Reports are generated in **CSV format for easy import into Microsoft Excel** or other spreadsheet applications
 - All timestamps are formatted as dd-MM-yyyy - HH:mm:ss for consistency

 ## 🤝 Contributing